Scott Bloomquist: Racing career

 Bloomquist returned to series racing and won the 2009 Lucas Oil Late Model Dirt Series championship.

-He returned to the series in 2010 defending his points championship.
-Bloomquist would be the series runner-up for 2011, scoring 15 victories.
-He also scored combined earnings north of $272,000 for the year.
+He returned to the series in 2010, defending his points championship.
+Bloomquist was the series runner-up for 2011, scoring 15 victories.
+He also scored combined earnings of over $272,000 for the year.

-In 2016, he was the Lucas Oil Late Model Dirt Series champion.
+In 2016, Bloomquist was the Lucas Oil Late Model Dirt Series champion.
 His 2019 season was delayed after injuries sustained in a street crash.
-He returned to action in June 2019 with teammate Chris Madden and had limited success while recovering from those wounds.
+He returned to action in June 2019 with teammate Chris Madden and had limited success while recovering from his injuries.

-In 2020, Scott, teaming with Chris Madden, obtained sponsorship from Drydene, followed the World of Outlaws Late Model Series.
+In 2020, Bloomquist teamed with Chris Madden, obtained sponsorship from Drydene, and competed in the World of Outlaws Late Model Series.
 In 2021, Bloomquist offered his ride to dirt modified standout Nick Hoffman of Mooresville, North Carolina, after lingering medical issues made it impossible for him to continue driving the Team Zero house car.
 In 2022, Bloomquist drove a very limited schedule due to medical issues (specifically back problems).
 Scott put his 2023 racing season on hold to undergo back surgery.

-In 2024, Bloomquist made his return to racing at the famed Eldora Speedway in the Terry Wolfenbarger-owned Team Zero Chassis.
-After contact with fellow racer Shannon Babb, Bloomquist would crash into the backstretch wall, causing unrepairable damage to the Team Zero car, and falling short of the opportunity to win his record ninth Dirt Late Model Dream.
+In 2024, Bloomquist made his return to racing at the Eldora Speedway in the Terry Wolfenbarger–owned Team Zero Chassis.
+After contact with fellow racer Shannon Babb, Bloomquist crashed into the backstretch wall, causing unrepairable damage to the Team Zero car, and fell short of the opportunity to win his record ninth Dirt Late Model Dream.

 In 2002, Bloomquist was in the second induction class of the National Dirt Late Model Hall of Fame in Union, Kentucky.

 NASCAR

 In 2013, Bloomquist announced that he would be running in the NASCAR Camping World Truck Series' Mudsummer Classic at Eldora Speedway, driving for Kyle Busch Motorsports.
-After starting the race in 21st, Bloomquist, who elected to race without a front sway bar, fell to last place after 30 laps, and finished in 25th, two laps down.
+After starting the race in 21st, Bloomquist, who elected to race without a front sway bar, fell to last place after 30 laps and finished in 25th, two laps behind the winner.